john-cd/rust_howto/bk/drafts/categories/rendering_graphics-api/gpu_abstraction_layers.md

 [`wgpu`][c-wgpu]⮳{{hi:wgpu}} is a safe and portable Rusty [WebGPU][wikipedia-webgpu]{{hi:WebGPU}}⮳ API wrapper.
 It is a cross-platform, safe, pure-Rust [graphics][p-graphics] API that exposes modern GPU capabilities.
 It runs natively on Vulkan, Metal, D3D12, and OpenGL; and on top of WebGL2 and WebGPU on WASM.
 The API is based on the [WebGPU standard][webgpu-website]⮳.
 It is suitable for general purpose graphics and compute on the GPU.
 It serves as the core of the WebGPU integration in Firefox and Deno.

 - Shader Language: WGSL (WebGPU Shading Language) is the shader language used by WebGPU.
-You'll write your shaders in WGSL.
+You'll write your [shaders][p-shaders] in WGSL.
 You'll use it in your shader code (which is then loaded by [`wgpu`][c-wgpu]⮳{{hi:wgpu}}).
 - Graphics Pipeline: You configure the [graphics][p-graphics] pipeline using the [`wgpu`][c-wgpu]⮳{{hi:wgpu}} API.
 - Texture Handling: [`wgpu`][c-wgpu]⮳{{hi:wgpu}} provides ways to create and manage textures.
 - While primarily a low-level, cross-platform GPU API, [`wgpu`][c-wgpu]⮳{{hi:wgpu}} is capable of rasterization and can be used to draw primitives.
 It doesn't provide high-level drawing functions directly, but it's the foundation upon which many higher-level graphics libraries are built.
 It's excellent for performance and control.
 - Compute Shaders: You write compute shaders in WGSL and then use the [`wgpu`][c-wgpu]⮳{{hi:wgpu}} API to dispatch them.

-- Debugging: WebGPU has built-in debugging capabilities that can be accessed through browser developer tools (if you're targeting the web) or through debugging tools specific to your platform (if you're targeting native).
+- Debugging: WebGPU has built-in debugging capabilities that can be accessed through browser developer tools (if you're targeting the web) or through [debugging][p-debugging] tools specific to your platform (if you're targeting native).

 ```rust,editable
 {{#include ../../../crates/cats/graphics/tests/wgpu.rs:example}}